-For violations of the Exam Rules and Regulations or the FAP/FSA Module Terms and Conditions the Policy and Procedures for Disciplinary Action Related to SOA Education, Examinations and e-Learning are followed.
+For violations of the Exam Rules and Regulations or the SOA Terms and Conditions Agreement for e-Learning Candidates the Policy and Procedures for Disciplinary Action Related to SOA Education, Examinations and e-Learning are followed.

 For violations of the Code of Conduct for Candidates, the Policy and Procedures for Disciplinary Action Related to the Code of Conduct for Candidates are followed.

 Regardless of the outcome of the investigation, the infraction report and any documentation you submit along with any information gathered during the investigation process will be kept on file with the SOA for a reasonable period of time.
 If other related incidents occur, the file will become part of the further investigation.

 We ask that all reports be submitted in writing using an Infraction Report Form.
 However, you may wish to discuss the situation with a member of the SOA staff before submitting your report.
 If you would like to discuss your report or seek more information on the infraction report process please contact: